JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ### Disclaimer

 _The information below is intended to inform a set of best practices.
-It may not address risks specific to your situation, and if it does not, you should modify appropriately.
-While this information may inform best practices, there is no guarantee that following this advice will sufficiently ensure the security of your digital assets.
-In addition, this information is only a window on best practices at a specific moment in time.
+It may not address risks specific to your situation, and if it does not, you should modify your practices appropriately.
+While this information may inform best practices, there is no guarantee that following this advice will ensure the security of your digital assets.
+This information is only a window on best practices at a specific moment in time.
 Be aware that the Bitcoin & blockchain ecosystems may have evolved and the risk assessments of specific products may have changed since the publication of this draft.
 In other words: be cautious, be careful, and be aware of the current Bitcoin & blockchain landscape before you use this information._

 ### Copyright & Contributing